-- Or is there a complementary item you’d recommend?
+- Is there a complimentary item you’d recommend?

-- Or maybe your company is opening a new store / office, which is closer to their house?
+- Maybe your company is opening a new store or office that’s closer to their home?

 Providing your clients with a special offer usually results in high response rates.
-But if you do your homework, spend some time on proper segmenting and targeting, and use your client’s purchasing history, you’ll be able to create something better than a generic ‘special offer’ campaign.
-Make sure your message is personalized: relevant, time-specific, and not lacking the human touch.
+But if you do your homework, spend some time on proper segmenting and targeting, and use your client’s purchasing history, you’ll be able to create something better than a generic “special offer” campaign.
+Make sure your message is personalized: relevant, time-specific, and not lacking a personal touch.

 Direct Mail as a Customer Retention Channel